Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Home and road insights

-- The Chargers have two wins ATS (2-4) as 3-point underdogs or greater at home.
+- At home, as 3-point underdogs or greater, the Chargers have two wins ATS (2-4).

-- This season, Los Angeles has hit the over in four of seven home games.
+- This year, Los Angeles has hit the over in four of seven home games.

-- This year on the road, Kansas City is 3-2 against the spread and 3-2 overall.
+- This season on the road, Kansas City is 3-2 against the spread and 3-2 overall.

-- As 3-point favorites or more on the road, the Chiefs are 3-2 ATS.
+- This season the Chiefs are 3-2 ATS as 3-point favorites or more on the road.

-- Kansas City has hit the over in three of five away games this year.
+- This season, in five away games, Kansas City has hit the over three times.

 Powered by Data Skrive.